Tamir-K/stuff/bash-native-nproc/README.md

 In this variation, we use mapfile to load the entire file into memory as an array.
 /proc/cpuinfo is relatively small, so we can afford the memory, but this still traverses the file line by line to find matches.
-Still, at the cost of some memory we sinificantly reduced the number of syscalls required to read the file, so we likely reduced our system time (and overall execution time).
+Still, at the cost of some memory we significantly reduced the number of syscalls required to read the file, so we likely reduced our system time (and overall execution time).

 ```